Grants Management: Grant Guidelines

 The Thomas J. Long Foundation awards grants to selected tax-exempt charitable organizations that have been recognized by the IRS as being described in Section 501(c)(3) and 509(a)(1) or 509(a)(2) of the Internal Revenue Code.

-The Foundation does not ordinarily make the following types of grants:
+The Foundation does not ordinarily award grants for the following:

 Eligibility – Geographic Focus

-The Foundation primarily funds charitable programs and services which are of particular benefit to residents of Hawaii and the five Northern California counties of Alameda, Contra Costa, Napa, Solano, and Sonoma.
-Preference among the California counties is ordinarily given to Alameda and Contra Costa Counties.
-Proposals which do not focus on Hawaii or the five designated Northern California counties are unlikely to be funded and it is rarely worthwhile to submit a proposal.
+The Foundation primarily funds charitable programs and services which are of particular benefit to residents of the East Bay counties of Alameda and Contra Costa.
+Organizations that are considering a proposal for grant support should have an established presence in these communities including an office and/or dedicated staff permanently assigned to the East Bay.
+Proposals which do not focus on the East Bay are unlikely to be funded and it is rarely worthwhile to submit a proposal.